tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 [arrow-record-batch]: https://arrow.apache.org/docs/python/data.html#record-batches
 [store-plugin]: /docs/understand/architecture/plugins#store

-This architecture makes it easy to point analytics application directly to the store files, without the need for ETLing it into a dedicated warehouse, such as Spark or Hadoop.
+This architecture makes it easy to point an analytics application directly to the store files, without the need for ETLing it into a dedicated warehouse, such as Spark or Hadoop.

 The event data thrown at VAST has quite some variety of schemas.
 During ingestion, VAST first demultiplexes the heterogeneous stream of events into